Latest Articles

 The Survival Instinct: Your Nervous System’s Priority

 Enter the unsung hero of our story: your nervous system.
 Now, I know “nervous system” might sound like a term straight out of a biology textbook, but stick with me here.
-Understanding this is key to cracking the code of binge eating.
+Understanding this is a key ingredient to cracking the code of binge and emotional eating.

 Your nervous system has one primary job: to keep you alive.
 It’s like your body’s very own superhero, always on the lookout for potential threats.
-And when it perceives a threat – whether that’s a hungry lion or a looming work deadline – it springs into action, triggering your survival response.
+And when it perceives a threat – whether that’s a hungry lion stepping in your path or a looming work deadline – it springs into action, triggering your survival response.

 Here’s where things get interesting.
 Your nervous system doesn’t distinguish between physical threats and emotional ones.
 To your nervous system, stress is stress, whether you’re running away from real danger or feeling overwhelmed by life’s demands.

 And guess what?
 This survival response can override your conscious thoughts and intentions.
-That’s right – no matter how much you tell yourself “I don’t want to binge eat,” if your nervous system perceives a threat, it might drive you towards food as a way to cope.
+That’s right – no matter how much you tell yourself “I don’t want to binge eat,” if you’re in “survival mode” and you lack the necessary awareness & skill – you no longer have any influence of what’s going on in your mind as you literally lose control.
+Your driven by instinct.

 When Cognitive Approaches Fall Short

-This is why approaches like Cognitive Behavioral Therapy (CBT) or Clinical Psychology, while helpful in many ways, sometimes fall short when it comes to overcoming binge eating.
-CBT focuses on changing your thoughts and behaviors, which is great.
-But it doesn’t always address the underlying nervous system responses that can drive binge eating.
+This is why approaches like Cognitive Behavioural Therapy (CBT) or Clinical Psychology, while helpful in many ways, sometimes fall short when it comes to overcoming binge eating.
+CBT focuses on changing your thoughts and behaviours, which is great when you feel safe during your appointment and you have conscious control.
+But what happens when you’re outside of the therapy room?
+What happens when you’re in “survival mode” and lose conscious control?
+It doesn’t always address the underlying nervous system responses that can drive binge and emotional eating and therefore does not offer a complete solution.

 Think of it this way: trying to overcome binge eating through mindset and willpower alone is like trying to steer a car without realising there’s an autopilot system that takes over in certain situations.
 You might have your hands on the wheel, thinking you’re in control, but when that autopilot kicks in, you’re suddenly veering off course despite your best intentions.